uvindusl/HNDSE-IOT-CW-2025/README.md

 This can be identify as the core of this project.
 It will monitor the fire store for a change with the aid of a thread.
 If any changes detected (adding a helmet id) from the fire store it will identified as an accident occurred.

 when an accident occurred a link with the access to the web Application is sent via a SMS service to the relevant parties such as 119 and 1990.

+Also it will send heart rate data to the realtime database.

 Python flask is used to implement the backend